Drazinderetes: Discovery and naming

 The first surveys of the Drazinda Formation were conducted in 1993 and 1996 by the Geological Survey of Pakistan and the University of Michigan.
-The holotype (GSP-UM 3 195) of Drazinderetes, a nearly complete carapace, was found during the 1996 exploration of the area west of Satta Post in sediments of Bartonian age (39 - 38 Ma) that also yielded archaeocetes and primitive sea cows.
+The holotype (GSP-UM 3 195) of Drazinderetes, a nearly complete carapace, was found during the 1996 exploration of the area west of Satta Post in sediments of Bartonian age (39 - 38 Ma) that also yielded archaeocetes, including Basiloterus, and primitive sea cows.

 Several other remains assigned to softshell turtles have been found from the same sediments, however they largely don't overlap with the type specimen and can thus not be directly referred to it.
 This includes GSP-UM 3019, an exceptionally large entoplastron, and GSP-UM 3 185, a small hypoplastron possibly belonging to a juvenile specimen.
 GSP-UM 3 185, a carapace fragment, is the only specimen to overlap with the holotype.
 It is slightly larger and heavily weathered, with smooth edges that do not match what is observed in the type specimen.
 Given the insufficient material, these specimen could only be designated as Trionychidae indet. and like the holotype, all these specimen have been collected in 1996.

 The name derives from the Drazinda Formation and "eretes", Greek for rower (mirroring the name of Aspideretes).
-The species name derives from the Tethys Sea which the animal likely inhabited.
+The species name derives from the Tethys Sea, which the animal likely inhabited.

 Description

 The shell of Drazinderetes shows a fully preserved nuchal plate followed by 8 pairs of costal plates.
 It's roughly oval in shape when viewed from above, with the right half notably better preserved in the holotype specimen.
-The shell expands sideways through the 2nd costal and reaches its greatest width (700 mm) from the 3rd to 5th costal plates.
-After the 5th costal the carapace tapers until the final plate of the shell.
+The shell expands sideways through the second costal and reaches its greatest width of 700 mm from the third to fifth costal plates.
+After the fifth costal the carapace tapers until the final plate of the shell.
 The back end of the shell shows a distinct concave margin.
 On top of the shell, between the nuchal and first costal plate sits a hexagonal, raised bony plate that corresponds in position and in its connection to the first thoracic vertebra to the preneural plate in other softshell turtles.
 The following neural plates however are largely obscured due to the poor preservation of the carapace's midline.
 The entire carapace is notably sculpted with a surface covered by tightly intertwined patterns that are in turn overlain by concentric rings that become more irregular towards the center of the shell.
 The inside of the shell shows a single pair of costiform processes that are fused to the nuchal plate.
 The processes do not protrude beyond the shell's edge and overlap with the first pair of thoracic ribs.
 The ribs themselves possess thin heads and do not extend very far from the edge of the costal plates unlike in some other softshell turtles.
 They are generally rectangular or convex in outline.